bahlolab/utils/download_with_aria/README.md

 ============================
 In short: use aria2 if you want to download big big data.
 See bash script in this directory.

-I have been downloading a huge amount of data (> 5TB) over the past few weeks from AGRF and DNAnexus.
+I have been downloading a huge amount of data (> 5TB) over the past few weeks.
 I downloaded the first few batches using the 'curl' command but found it to be quite a pain, especially when downloading big BAM files (>150GB).
 The connection to the download server would often get interrupted, resulting in